Family Health & Fitness Day 2022: 8 Family Fitness Ideas for Summer

 Pain Relief to Get You Moving Again

-Do you need help to move more?
-After a long winter and a homebound year, we're all getting used to being active again.
+Do you need help to get active and keep moving?
 Mountain Ice is here to help!
-No matter what your activity level is, we've got a Mountain Ice variety that will help relieve your aches and pains and let you enjoy the warmth and fun of spring:
+No matter what your activity level is, we've got a Mountain Ice variety that will help relieve your aches and pains and let you enjoy the warmth and fun of summer:

 - Pain Relief Gel: The perfect blend of rich ingredients formulated to relieve pain, reduce inflammation, improve circulation, and promote better nerve and joint healing.

 - Sports Recovery Gel: Our unique formula relieves pain, reduces swelling, prevents muscle spasms, and speeds up recovery from exertion, while enhancing performance and longevity.